Skip to main content

 Pitfall #1: One Student Does All the Work

 Remember those group projects in high school where you did all the work and other students still got all the credit?
 Researchers have a term for this.
 It’s cognitive loafing, where team members assume someone else will take care of the work and thus they pull back and do nothing.
 Why bother working if you know you can get full credit without the work?
-But actually, it’s a little more complicated.
+But actually, it’s a little more complicated than just being lazy.
 There are a lot of reasons why students might disengage from creative collaboration:

 • Fear and Insecurity: They feel that their skills are too low.
 Here, a member either doesn’t want to be discovered or doesn’t want to bring the whole group down.
 What looks like laziness is actually fear masquerading as indifference.
 The core issue here is often a lack of self-efficacy.
 Even if they want to do the project, these students believe they are incapable of completing the tasks successfully.